 The young Kumudha has a magical ability: she can transform herself into a tree.
 By selling the flowers from the tree, she is able to help her poor family.
 The love-sick Prince witnesses the transformation.
 Captivated, he proposes to Kumudha.
 His jealous sister, however, tricks Kumudha into transforming herself – just to be able to cut off her branches and roots.
 Half tree-stump, half maimed person, Kumudha flees from the palace.
 The remorseful prince does everything in his power to find his bride and win back her heart.

 Taking the role of Kumudha, Julia Sporsén is making her first appearance in Gothenburg, while American Eric Fennell is making his Swedish début in the role of the Prince.
+The Narrator is performed by British baritone Omar Ebrahim, who has been involved in many contemporary operas.
+There are also ten professional dancers in the cast - three of them in leading roles.
 Nicola Raab is responsible for the direction – she was the director behind our internationally acclaimed Thaïs.
 In 2009, Portuguese conductor Joana Carneiro succeeded Kent Nagano as music director for the Berkeley Symphony – with which she has staged A Flowering Tree in Cincinnati.

 John Adams and minimalism

 Influences in American art music initially came from Europe.
 However, with minimalism, it was the Americans themselves who initiated something new and significant.
 Minimalism developed as an art movement within painting and sculpture in the 1960s.
 It emerged in reaction to the ideas of subjective expressionism and was soon also picked up by art music.
 The concept is sometimes misunderstood as being about something very simple or small, but in fact it refers to making use of minimal material that can grow into something much greater.